elastic/integrations/packages/apache_tomcat/docs/README.md

 - `catalina`: Collects information related to the startup and shutdown of the Apache Tomcat application server, the deployment of new applications, or the failure of one or more subsystems.
 - `localhost`: Collects information related to Web application activity which is related to HTTP transactions between the application server and the client.
 - `request`: Collects information related to requests of the Apache Tomcat instance.
-- `thread pool`: Collects information related to the overall states of the threads, CPU usage and processing termination time of the threads in the Tomcat instance.
+- `thread pool`: Collects information related to the overall states of the threads, CPU time and processing termination time of the threads in the Tomcat instance.
 - `session`: Collects information related to overall created, active and expired sessions of the Tomcat instance.

 Note: